Can’t make it to Philly? Here’s an authentic Philly cheesesteak recipe instead.

 For the rest of us, you can slice your own ribeye very easily with this great tip: Freeze your beef for about 30 to 45 minutes, then slice.
 Freezing the beef makes it very easy to cut, and gives you more control of the size.

 Can’t find ribeye steak?
 You can substitute top round for your cheesesteak.

 Craving more authentic Philly food?
 You’ll also love:

 - How to Order a Cheesesteak Like a Philly Local

 - 1 pound ribeye steak, sliced extremely thin

-- 6 slices white American cheese, sliced deli provolone, or some Cheez Whiz (those are the only options)
+- 6 slices melty cheese such as white American cheese, sliced deli provolone cheese, or Cheez Whiz (those are the only options)

 - 1 medium yellow onion, diced

 - 1 green bell pepper, chopped (optional)

 - 2 soft deli rolls, sliced most of the way through (if you can find Amoroso rolls brand, great!)